Spot the soul-sucking plateau before it devours your ROI!

 Want to accurately calculate your ROI?
 Use my 6-step ROI guide for business owners.

-Can you spot diminishing returns before they hit?
+Can you spot diminishing marginal returns before they hit?
 You bet!

 Most campaigns follow a predictable S-shaped curve — a slow start, a sharp growth spike, then a plateau.
 The trick is knowing where you are on that response curve.
 Let's dive in.